magicalbrad/tictactoe/README.md

 #### Background
 This is the background color for the image.
 It will only be visible if the image you are using is not square or has transparent areas.
 If you change the background color, you will need to reload your image to see the change.

-### Offline Use
-The utility will always be available here: https://magicalbrad.github.io/tictactoe/

-If you wish to be able to use it without being connected to the internet, copy all the source files to a directory on your computer.
-Open the index.html file in your browser.
-All processing happens in the browser, so no internet connection is required.